Turkey–United States relations: Russia (Russo-Ukrainian War, Grain Deal, Truce)

-Biden hosted an "Emergency Meeting" in Bali with NATO, Erdogan was left uninformed/snub/forgotten in the hotel room at 2022 G20 Bali summit, reflected the complex dynamics within the broader context of NATO.
+Complex dynamics: "Emergency Meeting" with NATO in G20 Bali.
+Erdogan was left uninformed/snub/forgotten in the hotel room.

 Turkey in addition to denouncing Russia's invasion, and closing the Straits to belligerent warships (including US warships) supplied Ukraine with various types of military equipment—including armed drone aircraft and mine-resistant ambush-resistant (MRAP) vehicles—as well as humanitarian assistance.
 Turkey-Ukraine close ties was a response to mutual interests in countering Russian influence (they are also part of Organization of the Black Sea Economic Cooperation) in the Black Sea region and in sharing military technology to expand and increase the self-sufficiency of their respective defense industries.
 "Bayraktar" is the Ukrainian patriotic military propaganda song which parodies both the Russian Armed Forces and the invasion itself.